dennissolver/JessVoiceAgentModule/README.md

 ## Environment Variables

-The frontend reads the following variable from `.env.local`:
+The frontend reads the following variable from `.env.local` or your deployment environment:

-- `NEXT_PUBLIC_BACKEND_URL` - Base URL of the FastAPI backend used for login and configuration requests.
-If omitted, it defaults to `http://localhost:8000`.
+`NEXT_PUBLIC_BACKEND_URL` - Base URL of the FastAPI backend used for login and configuration requests.
+If omitted, the setup page falls back to `http://localhost:8000

 ## Deployment